 The Honest Starter Setup: Getting the Bones Right First

 Not every studio in this list looks like a finished product.
-I deliberately included this one because it’s the most honest representation of where a lot of guys actually are right now.
+I deliberately included this one because it’s the most honest representation of where a lot of guys actually are right now, and that’s genuinely useful.

 What’s Missing (and Why That’s Useful Info)

 The room needs layering.
 A rug, curtains that pool to the floor, framed art, throw pillows with texture.
-The furniture choices are solid.
-The bones are there.
+The furniture choices are solid and the bones are there.
 This room is literally one rug and two art prints away from looking genuinely intentional.

 That’s actually super useful information for anyone at an early stage.
 Here’s the move: